PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 A call to action button at the top right is displayed:

- - Cancel :
+ - Cancel:
 Pressing the button redirects to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.

-## Columns
+## Logo

-Firstly on the left the logo is displayed.
-Whena  logo is uploaded, a trash can icon appears on the right of the logo.
-When trying to delete the logo, message appears: "Are you sure you want to delete the logo?".
-Pressing "Ok" will remove the uploaded logo, and the default van logo will re-appear in the same place.
+Firstly on the left, the logo is displayed as soon as it's uploaded.
+Once the logo has been uploaded, a trash icon appears on the right of the logo.
+When trying to delete the logo, a message is displayed: "Are you sure you want to delete the logo?".
+Pressing "Ok" will remove the uploaded logo, and the default logo will re-appear in the same place.

-On the right side, from left to the right, the steps of adding/editing a carrier are displayed:
+## Steps

+The different steps are displayed:

  - 1 General settings
  - 2 Multistore (If multistore is enabled)